Support from the City of Bayswater

 Buy in Baysie is our online platform, designed to help people far and wide purchase everything from food, homewares, books, gifts - anything - from businesses in our local community.

-If you're online, or offering delivery or pick-up options, let us know your businesses details, and with your permission we can help promote these to the entire community.
+Let us know your businesses details, and with your permission we can help promote your business offering to the entire community.

 Become a Buy in Baysie business